Program Goals and Principles

 MEGA Lab

-Students and researchers from the MEGA Lab, an indigenous led non-profit, conduct GPS surveys to better understand how climate change impacts coastal resources.
+Students and researchers from the MEGA Lab, an indigenous led non-profit, conduct GPS surveys to better understand how tidal inundation and adverse weather events impact coastal resources.
 PC: Anianikū Chong

-The goal of ONHR’s Kapapahuliau Grant Program is to promote greater self-determination and self-sufficiency by the lāhui in their efforts to reduce the impacts of extreme environmental events on their people using Native Hawaiian traditional knowledge.
-Thus, preserving the integrity of the Native Hawaiian people while enhancing their capacity for coping, adaptation, and transformation.
+The goal of ONHR's Kapapahuliau Program Grant is to promote greater self-determination and self-sufficiency within the lāhui as they work to reduce the impacts of adverse weather events on their community, utilizing ʻike Hawaiʻi (traditional Native Hawaiian knowledge).
+This approach aims to preserve the integrity of the Native Hawaiian people while enhancing their capacity for community resilience.

 Program Guiding Principles